jvkiran/testrepo/src/data/pages/terms-launch.md

 #### 1.7 Commercial use policy

-Only in the event and for the time that you give us your consent, we will use your personal data and/or transmit it to our business partners DEX Pte.
+Only in the event and for the time that you give us your consent, we will use your personal data and/or transmit it to our business partners CoinList Services LLC (United States), DEX Pte.
 Ltd. (Singapore), BigchainDB GmbH, and Fractal (each Berlin, Germany), in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange that you may participate in with us through this Service or to market and promote our respective products and services.

 You may view, withdraw and (re-)give your declaration of consent at any time by sending an e-mail to the provider of this Service.
 To withdraw your consent, you may also contact us under the address published in the footer of the e-mail/imprint/legal notice.